1. Home>

 Asistir in the Indicative Future Perfect

 The Indicative Future Perfect of asistir is used to talk about something that will have happened in the future after something else has already happened.
-For example, "habré asistido", meaning "I will have assisted".
+For example, "habré asistido", meaning "I will have attended".

 In Spanish, the Indicative Future Perfect is known as "El Futuro Perfecto".